 Professor Karen Starr is the Foundation Chair in School Development and Leadership at Deakin University, and runs the Leadership for Business Managers training course for the Department of Education and Early Childhood Development.

-Above and Beyond the Bottom Line (ACER Press, 2012) will be launched at NAB Docklands in Melbourne on 8 March at 5.30 pm.
-Print copies can be purchased from the ACER Online Shop or by contacting customer service on 1800 338 402 or via email on firstname.lastname@example.org.
+Above and Beyond the Bottom Line (ACER Press, 2012) was launched at NAB Docklands in Melbourne on 8 March 2012.
+Print copies can be purchased from the ACER Online Shop or by contacting customer service on 1800 338 402 or via email to firstname.lastname@example.org.